For most people, detox is the first tangible step in recovery. It’s saying to yourself and to the world, “I’m in this for the long haul.”

 The main difference between natural and medical detox is the use of withdrawal symptom-relieving detox medications.

 Many people fear that medical detox is the same as substituting one drug for another.
 This is not the same thing.
 When the correct precautions are taken and the medications are properly administered, they will not cause a new addiction.
 In fact, it often helps the patient manage their cravings so they can focus on recovery.
-And according to the Substance Abuse and Mental Health Services Administration, “treatment that includes medication is often the best choice for opioid addiction.”

 The first step in a medical detox will be an evaluation.
 A doctor will ask you about your substance usage, your health history, and your goals.
 From there you’ll begin a stabilization process, which will involve the medication and monitoring your symptoms.
 Finally, a good detox program will talk to you about treatment options.
 Detox is just the first step, and your best chances for recovery come from ongoing treatment.
 Detox is a physical battle.
 Lasting sobriety is mental.